wp-plugins/iframecatcher/readme.txt

 iframecatcher ban the iranian spam site. and this plugin ban the spam feedreader sites.
 Good bye spam sites!
-iframecatcher call to kamalak2000.tk for update the list of banned sites(ips).
 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==

-= why this plugin call to kamalak2000.tk? =

-iframecatcher call to kamalak2000.tk for update the list of banned sites(ips).